trovu/trovu/blog/_posts/how-i-use-trovu/index.md

 {% trovuCall "fr baum", {language: "de" } %}
 {% trovuCall "pl baum", {language: "de" } %}

-These shortcuts will call dictionaries from English, French, and Polish into German—because German is [the language I defined in my setup](https://trovu.net/docs/users/advanced#language).
+These shortcuts will call dictionaries from English, French, and Polish into German — again because German is [the language I defined in my setup](https://trovu.net/docs/users/advanced#language).

 Though, I can override this language by prefixing with another code: